 family.
 A player who is a AA player may only be drafted into Majors if

 the family and player requests or acknowledges a desire to be available

 We hope this answers any questions you have.
 If not, please email us at

 NOLL/SOLL Community –

 We will hold our annual general membership meeting on Wednesday, October 5th, 2016 at the community room at Sports Basement (2727 Milvia Street, Berkeley).
 At this meeting we will hold a general membership vote to confirm our League Constitution and approve the proposed slate of board members for the upcoming season.
 The board will meet immediately following the general membership meeting.

 Email firstname.lastname@example.org if you have any questions.
 We would love to have you join us!

 Visit the Fundraising page for the relevant forms and information.
-Let’s get a jump on 2016 and make it a great year for NOLL/SOLL fundraising.
-Please email email@example.com if you have leads for sponsors for our 2016 season.
+Let’s get a jump start and make it a great year for NOLL/SOLL fundraising.
+Please email email@example.com if you have leads for sponsors for our upcoming season.

 Team Donations can be made by clicking the donate button below.
 Please include the team name when donating for the Bat-A-Thon.
 For Bat-A-Thon donations put the name of the team in the notes when you submit your donation.

 PayPal – The safer, easier way to pay online!